 Regardless, the 10 percentile can easily be broken into two.
 Half of the 10% of remote workers are not productive; they slack and fall behind on meeting deadlines.
 The other half, which is 5%, is the only group that knows how to improve remote team productivity at an individual and collective level.

-These tips for working remotely will help you to maintain your productivity whether you’re working from a distant location, or simply in a business where remote work is allowed.
+These tips for managing a remote team will help you to maintain your productivity whether you’re working from a distant location, or simply in a business where remote work is allowed.
 Now, that does not imply that these tips are only applicable to people who freelance their services 24/7.

 As a matter of fact, if you are a professional with a white-collar job, you may find yourself in a situation where you are required to work remotely.
-In that case, it doesn’t hurt to go through a few tips on how to improve and learn how to manage a remote team productivity – or individual productivity for that matter.
+In that case, it doesn’t hurt to go through a few tips on how to improve and learn managing a remote team productivity – or individual productivity for that matter.

 7. Define Your Time: